-The council's aims and objectives are set out in the Corporate Plan 2011/15, which describes the areas where we are focussing our activities.
-The Plan is fully integrated with our budget so that resources are allocated to our priority areas.
-The Corporate Plan also reports on our progress in the previous year, including the delivery of our priorities, and shows our targets for the future.
+The council's aims and objectives are set out in the Corporate Plan 2011/15, which was updated in November 2013 to focus more on the changed environment to be faced in 2014/15.
+The Plan describes the areas where we are focussing our activities.
+The Plan is fully integrated with our budget so that resources are allocated to our priority areas..